Determining spacecraft position & velocity using the trilateration of gravitational waves.

 which can also be written as

 or, the amplitude is proportional to 1 divided by the distance from the source.
-Therefore, the Amplitude of the GW depends only the distance from the source.
+Therefore, the Amplitude of the GW depends only on the distance from the source.

 Calculating spacecraft position relative to gravitational wave sources.